-PRIVACY AND/OR CIVIL LIBERTIES COMPLAINTS
+PRIVACY AND/OR CIVIL LIBERTIES COMPLAINTS 13

 Type of Complaint Number of Complaints Disposition of Complaint

 Referred to Component for review Referred to Office of Inspector General Referred to another Component or Agency for review

 Process and Procedure 0 N/A N/A N/A

 Redress 0 N/A N/A N/A

-Operational 9 9 3 1
+Operational 0 0 0 0

 Civil Liberties Complaints 0 N/A N/A N/A

-Total 9 l
+Total 0 1

-&lt;sup>13 For the fourth quarter, OPCL received 94 inquiries in the form of phone calls, emails, or letters from members of the public, non-federal entities, and within the Department.
-After a thorough review, OPCL determined that nine of the inquiries received qualified as privacy and/or civil liberties complaints against the Department.
+13 For the first quarter, OPCL received 70 inquiries in the form of phone calls, emails, or letters from members of the public, non-federal entities, and within the Department.
+After a thorough review, OPCL determined that none of the inquiries received qualified as privacy and/or civil liberties complaints against the Department.
+This is due to the fact that the matters raised in the inquiries either fell outside the purview of the Office (e.g., the complaints were against private entities or non-DOJ entities) or did not raise issues concerning privacy and/or civil liberties matters.